 Ease of Use

 As with most of the small business accounting software we reviewed, setting up an account is easy.
-After you enter your business details, the software guides you through several setup pages where you can select the date format (which is helpful, since U.K. date formatting can be confusing for U.S. residents), choose your local currency and time zone, and link your bank account.
+After you enter your business details, the software guides you through several setup pages where you can select the date format (which is helpful, since U.K. date formatting can be confusing for U.S. residents), choose your local currency, time zone, sales tax details and link your bank account.

 The interface for this online accounting software is more nested than others, but the dashboard has movable cards that allow you to rearrange it to your liking.
 Invoicing is located under the Work tab at the top of the screen, along with estimates, projects and time tracking.
 FreeAgent houses a lot of information on the settings screen, and you'll use this screen to access email and invoice templates, add your company logo, create an inventory price list, and invite additional users to the software.

-- After you create an estimate, quote or proposal, you can convert it to an invoice with a single click.
+- After creating an estimate, quote or proposal, you can convert it to an invoice with a single click.

-- It has a mobile app for both iOS and Android phones, FreeAgent Mobile lets you stay on top of your account when you're on the go.
-With it, you can see an overview of your accounts, create and send invoices, snap photos of your receipts and create expenses, view your contacts, and track your billable time.
+- An app.
+Available for both iOS and Android phones, FreeAgent Mobile lets you stay on top of your account when you're on the go.
+With it, you can see an overview of your accounts, create and send invoices, snap photos of your receipts and create expenses, claim mileage, view your contacts, and track your billable time.

 FreeAgent is very capable accounting software.
 It can help you manage your vendors and fixed assets, track bills, and create a price list of the items or services you sell.
 Here are a few of its notable features.

 If you need customer support, you can contact the company by phone or email.
-However, the company, its customer support team and its phone numbers are based in the U.K., and its hours are Monday through Friday, 9 to 5 GMT, so U.S.-based companies may find it inconvenient to call the company for support.
+However, the company, its customer support team and its phone numbers are based in the U.K., and its hours are Monday through Friday, 9 to 5 p.m.
+GMT, so U.S.-based companies may find it inconvenient to call the company for support.
 Phone numbers are not toll-free, so you should expect to pay international long-distance phone rates.

 Editor's Note: Looking for accounting software for your business?
 Click the Compare Quotes button below to have our sister site Buyer Zone connect you with vendors that can help.